-This causes the reverb to duck when the vocal plays, allowing the vocal to cut through the mix more clearly.
-Reverb signal will swell back in when the vocal stops playing, filling the spaces and keeping the effect of reverb intact.
+This causes the reverb to duck when the vocal plays, allowing the vocal to cut through the mix with clarity.
+The reverb signal swells back in when the vocal stops playing, and fills the spaces which keeps the effect of reverb intact.

 Compression, in general, has a very particular sound, so you may want to perform this “ducking” using pure level changes.
 Manual gain automation, sidechained gain movement, or rendering the reverb to audio and completely cutting it while the vocal is playing will have a similar effect to sidechain compression without the characteristic sound of compression.